krmoonright/docs/README.md

 # Quickstart: Deploy an Azure Kubernetes Service cluster using the Azure CLI
+---
+title: 'Quickstart: Deploy an AKS cluster by using Azure CLI' ms.custom: 내용
+---
 Azure Kubernetes Service (AKS) is a managed Kubernetes service that lets you quickly deploy and manage clusters.
 In this quickstart, you will:

 * Deploy an AKS cluster using the Azure CLI.